 BizTalk Server Windows Management Instrumentation (WMI) classes whitepaper

-Windows Management Instrumentation (WMI) is the Microsoft implementation of Web-Based Enterprise Management (WBEM).
-Basically is a set of specifications from Microsoft for consolidating the management of devices and applications in a network from Windows computing systems.
-You can write WMI scripts or applications to automate administrative tasks on remote computers, but WMI also supplies management data to other parts of the operating system and products—for example, System Center Operations Manager (formerly Microsoft Operations Manager (MOM)), or Windows Remote Management (WinRM).
+Windows Management Instrumentation (WMI) is Microsoft’s implementation of Web‑Based Enterprise Management (WBEM).
+Essentially, it provides a unified way to manage devices and applications across Windows‑based systems.
+Moreover, you can create WMI scripts or applications to automate administrative tasks on remote machines.
+In addition, WMI supplies management data to other parts of the operating system and to several Microsoft products, such as System Center Operations Manager (formerly MOM) and Windows Remote Management (WinRM).
+Because of this, administrators and IT professionals can use WMI to centralize operations, streamline automation, and improve visibility across their environments.

-WMI is designed for programmers who use C/C++, the Microsoft Visual Basic application, or a scripting language that has an engine on Windows and handles Microsoft ActiveX objects.
-Nevertheless, many administrators and IT professionals access WMI through PowerShell.
-The Get-WMI cmdlet for PowerShell enables you to retrieve information for a local or remote WMI repository.
+WMI is designed for programmers who use C/C++, Microsoft Visual Basic, or scripting languages that run on Windows and support Microsoft ActiveX objects.
+However, many administrators and IT professionals prefer to access WMI through PowerShell instead.
+For example, the PowerShell Get-WMI cmdlet lets you quickly and efficiently retrieve information from a local or remote WMI repository.

 BizTalk Server WMI classes